Wood species

 photo source: wood-database.com

-Green lumber has a tendency to crack, so drying must be done very carefully to avoid cracking.
+Green lumber has a tendency to crack, so drying must be done very carefully to prevent cracking.
 Once dried it is very stable, with little dimensional variation.
-This is another reason why it is used a lot for exterior large constructions, for cladding houses or for beams.
+This is another reason why it is used extensively for large exterior construction, for cladding houses or for beams.

 chestnut wood